BeAPI/bea-content-sync-fusion/README.md

 ## Changelog

+### 3.9.4

+* Fixed : Change the return type of `attachment_fields_to_edit` to array to match the filter type attended
+* Added : Add the minimum WordPress version to plugin header

 ### 3.9.3

 * Fixed : Correction of the syntax for the creation of the relations table.
 (Missing commas)